ehy/swfput-wp/readme.txt

 	allows for optional URLs (with optional
 	mime and codec types) that will be placed in an HTML5 video element, as a fallback in case flash is not supported.
+A tab has been added to the editor screen help (WP 3.3 or greater) with a brief explanation of this text field, but the user will need to understand the state of HTML5 video regarding media types.

 *	SWFPut should not interfere with the appearance of a site: a video is presented much like an image